-The Trust Fund maintained its commitment to a disciplined rebalancing approach and recorded net Realised Gains of US\$3,888,192, crystallising mark to market gains during the year on assets for which there had been a significant increase in market value.
+The Trust Fund recorded net Realised Gains of US\$854,787, crystallising mark to market gains during the year on assets for which there had been a significant increase in market value.
+Stemming from the market decline faced in 2022 and resulting mark to market losses, there was an overall decrease in asset values on an end of year basis which was not crystallised through asset redemptions and has since been reversed for the most part in the ensuing year.

-Administrative expenses showed a 10% decrease, - US\$31,823, in the current financial year.
-The ratio of investment management expenses plus administrative expenses of the Trust Fund expressed as a percentage of the average fund balance was 0.7%, lower than previous years, resulting mainly from reduced staff expenses brought about from a rationalisation exercise undertaken from 2019 to 2021, leading to a decline in the average ratio applicable since inception of the portfolio in 2005 from 1.06% to 1.02% over the period.
+Administrative expenses showed a 30% increase, U\$84,882, in the current financial year as operations returned to normalcy after the COVID-19 Pandemic.
+The ratio of investment management expenses plus administrative expenses of the Trust Fund expressed as a percentage of the average fund balance was 0.8%, lower than historical levels, mainly due to reduced staff expenses brought about from a rationalisation exercise undertaken from 2019 to 2021, leading to a decline in the average ratio applicable since inception of the portfolio in 2005 from 1.06% to 1.01% over the period.
 The ratio has remained consistent with expense ratios for international endowment funds.

-The Fund recorded a Net Gain in the Fund before Disbursements of US\$12,162,106 for the financial year.
-This increased the cumulative Net Gain in the Fund before Disbursements since inception to US\$73,913,783.
+The Fund recorded a Net Loss before Disbursements of US\$(9,903,649) for the financial year.
+This decreased the cumulative Net Gain in the Fund before Disbursements since inception to US\$64,010,134.

-Disbursements to fund the expenses of the Court and the Commission amounted to US\$6,878,101 in the financial year ended December 31, 2021, bringing cumulative disbursements since inception to US\$100,766,217, which represents a cumulative disbursement of approximately 88% of the total capital received.
-The Trust Fund received US\$310,064 from the Court during the financial year which comprised net remittances pertaining to non-judicial staff pensions held on behalf of the Court.
+Disbursements to fund the expenses of the Court and the Commission amounted to US\$6,320,542 in the financial year ended December 31, 2022, bringing cumulative disbursements since inception to US\$107,086,759, which represents a cumulative disbursement of approximately 94% of the total capital received.
+The Trust Fund received US\$292,381 from the Court during the financial year which comprised net remittances pertaining to non-judicial staff pensions held on behalf of the Court.

-The Fund experienced a net positive change in 2021, after disbursements and total expenses, of US\$5,594,069, resulting in a balance of US\$91,384,268 at the end of the financial year.
+As a result of the reduction in asset values arising out of the market decline of 2022 and the consistent distributions required to meet the expenses of the Court, the Fund experienced a net decrease in 2022, after disbursements and total expenses, of US\$15,931,810, resulting in a balance of US\$75,452,458 at the end of the financial year.

-Outlook for 2022
+Outlook for 2023